DeadPoetSpoon/geello/README.md

 #### What's More -> Animation Or Dynamic Data

-Geelo use web socket to handle real-time animation or dynamic data.
+Geello use web socket to handle real-time animation or dynamic data.

 Such as a point that grows from small to large for representing importance.